BillyQTran/Hackathon2022/day1/Guide.md

 # Daily guide : day 1 🥚

-Welcome into the first day of the Motoko Bootcamp ! <br/>
+Welcome into the first day of the Motoko training ! <br/>
 This guide is meant to cover some basics on : **Actor**, **function**, **types**,**variables**, **loops** and **modules**.

 # Prerequisites ✅